VMBindraban/trackthis/README.md

 =====

 ### .findPayments(filterOptions[, done])
-Find payments based on the given options
-This method This method searches for payments with the given criteria, if so return the payment data other an `false` Argument `filterOptions` accepts properties `grouping`, `period`, `date` and `filters`.
+This method searches for payments with the given criteria, and if so return the payment data otherwise an `false` Argument `filterOptions` accepts properties `grouping`, `period`, `date` and `filters`.

 #### Example